A Legacy of Relationships

 To highlight and show appreciation for the many beautiful cultures and traditions our students and their families come from, O’Dowd hosts a number of student-led events throughout the year, including our week-long Multicultural Celebration.
 Through dance, art, music and food, students collectively share and experience the rich diversity of our community.
 Our week-long celebration ends with an all-school assembly, including student cultural performances and a Flag Ceremony, where students walk across the quad proudly carrying their country flag.

 A tradition for almost 40 years, O'Dowd's Black Student Union Assembly is an opportunity for our entire school community to gather and celebrate the history and contributions of the African Diaspora in the United States and around the world.
 Led by our creative students, O'Dowd's BSU Assembly is a vital learning experience that has inspired many of our graduates to build careers in African-American Studies, Diversity Equity and Inclusion initiatives, and more.
 The BSU is moderated by Tony and Marguerite Green, whose deep impact in the Oakland community has been honored by the NAACP.

 Originally from Oakland, Starr graduated from O’Dowd in 1998 and went on to earn a BA in Radio, TV and Film from Cal State Northridge.
 She loves supporting young people to reveal their creativity.

-Marguerite Green, Assistant Director of Student Activities
+Marguerite Green, Associate Director of Student Activities

 Originally from Berkeley, Marguerite has worked in O’Dowd’s administration for 20 years.
 She is a co-moderator of the Black Student Union, and loves to work closely with students, encouraging them to reach out of their comfort zones, learn from each other, and never stop growing.